My journey in the restoration process for my 65 MG Midget is over. I sold her. But, that doesn't diminish the lessons I learned and am still learning.

 poverty, deforestation, peace, water, hunger, conservation, human rights, and

 more.
-This is the largest movement the world has ever seen.
+This is the largest movement the world has ever seen. - Rather than control, it seeks connection.
+Rather than dominance, it strives

 to disperse concentrations of power.
 Like Mercy Corps, it works behind the